Colman’s Frequently Asked Summer Registration Questions:

 What are your payment and refund policies?

-- A non-refundable deposit of $100 per session per child must accompany the registration form ($50 if applying for Financial Assistance or registering before January 1st).
+- A non-refundable deposit of $100 per session per child must accompany the registration form ($50 if applying for Financial Assistance).
 Payment options include Visa, MasterCard, Discover Card, American Express and personal check made out to YMCA Camping & Outdoor Leadership.

 - Payment in full is due on or by June 1st.

 - If your camper is unable to attend, please notify our office immediately.
 To receive a refund, you must notify us by June 1.
 According to how you originally paid, a check or credit card refund will be issued, less the non-refundable deposit.
 Please allow 2 weeks for processing refunds.